alfmunny/MIT6.824-Distributed-Systems/Lab1-MapReduce.md

 go run mrworker wc.go
 ```

-You can see the worker can communicate with master about the MapReduce tasks.
+If you can see the worker communicates with master about the MapReduce tasks, great.

+Then we can build the hard part: Map and Reduce.

 ## Part 2: Map and Reduce